helloitsjoe/python-blackjack/README.md

 ## To run in Minikube:

+1. Make sure minikube is running: `minikube status`
-1. All service and deployment `yml` files are in the `k8s` directory.
+2. All service and deployment `yml` files are in the `k8s` directory.
 Either run them all:

 ```
 kubectl apply -f .